59de44955ebd/EqualZ/README.md

 ## ToDos
 * Create frozen release for macOS as well
-* Possibly add support for MathML in addition to LaTeX Math
+* Add syntax highlighting for MathML